Individuals and Families

 • A provision requiring written approval for any changes.

-• A clear statement explaining any contractor guarantee or warranty, and all of the contractor’s oral promises.
+• A clear statement explaining any contractor guarantee, warranty, or oral promises.

 • A provision stating the total cost for the work and the specific terms for payment of materials and labor.